Edit Content

 1. Document Every Call

-Start by keeping a detailed record of every call you receive from National Debt Holdings.
+Start by keeping a detailed record of every call you receive from National Debt Holdings regarding your account.
 Include the date, time, phone number, and the content of the conversation.
 If the collector threatens you or uses inappropriate language, make a note of it.
 This documentation will be crucial if you decide to pursue legal action.

 2. Request Written Verification